InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

     <tr>
       <td>Global</td>
       <td>
         3rd-party .consensu.org cookie.
-CMPs may also “backup” a TC String encoded for the global scope via a different storage mechanism if 3rd-party cookies are being blocked or erased by a browser.
+CMPs may also “backup” a TC string encoded for the global scope via a different storage mechanism if 3rd-party cookies are being blocked or erased by a browser.
       </td>